 For over a decade, there have been growing concerns about NHS workforce shortages and the impact it will have on the health service’s ability to meet the UK’s changing health needs.
 We’ve never produced enough doctors to be fully self-sufficient and with the additional pressures from backlogs and clinician burnout, expanding the workforce is now more important than ever.

 However, training doctors takes time.
 It takes 10–12 years to train a GP and even longer to produce consultants.
-Our position paper examines the full case for expansion, estimates future workforce needs, and presents a detailed proposal for how expansion could be achieved.
+Our position paper examines the full case for expansion, estimates future workforce needs and presents a detailed proposal for how expansion could be achieved.

 The MSC proposal offers a practical pathway to grow the medical workforce sustainably and invites collaboration between organisations that are vital to the recovery of the NHS and the long-term health of the nation.